Skip to main content

 • Parallel processing: identify 2-3 steps that can overlap

 Track velocity weekly in your revenue standup.
+Velocity data also feeds directly into revenue forecasting for board accuracy, giving the board confidence in the pipeline number.
 When velocity improves, revenue follows.

 Your First Step